15 Best WordPress Table Plugins Tested & Compared for 2026

 What Could Be Better

-• No support for formulas or conditional formatting
+• No formula and conditional formatting support

-• No column-based sorting or filtering options
+• No Column-level sorting or filtering options

-• No direct WooCommerce integration for dynamic product tables
+• No direct WooCommerce integration

 Pricing